Sell Smarter, Not Harder

 Most of us go into farming with the thought of making some – or all – of our livelihood through the sale of what we make or grow.
 As you grow your operation to provide more of your family’s income, having a carefully planned marketing strategy becomes more critical.
 Completion of this online course will enable you to better understand how to price your products, position yourself in the “buy local”, direct sales or wholesale marketplace, and understand low-cost “guerrilla” marketing tactics to get the best bang for your buck and make your farm operation financially sustainable.
-If you complete the activities in this course, you will be armed with clear ideas about how to improve your marketing and sell more product.
+If you complete the activities in this course, you will possess a marketing plan to guide decisions for which market channels to enter, branding and crisis management plans and pricing guidelines for your farm products.

 New farmers with 1-3 years of farm management experience and/or serious aspiring new farmers who have already explored the basics of marketing and are ready to develop a formal marketing strategy.